 - 74. The future template optimizes the client's capacity to respond effectively in future situations, strengthens needed skills and behaviors, and - a.
 Disregards the existence of blocking beliefs, avoidance behaviors and fears - b.
 Uses the client's negative cognition to address the anticipatory anxiety - c.
-Prepares the client for challenging situations in the future (Shapiro, 2018, pp. 206-207) - 75.
+Prepares the client for challenging situations in the future - (Shapiro, 2018, pp. 206-207) - 75.
 The positive/future template involves applying bilateral dual attention stimulation while a client runs through the sequence of a challenging past experience until there is no longer a disturbance associated with it. - a.
 True - b.
 False

 - 76. The clinician proceeds to the installation of the Future Template: - a.
 When the client's SUD level remains high - b.
 Following the resolution of distress associated with a present trigger - c.
-At the end of every reprocessing session (Shapiro, 2018, p.
-203)
+At the end of every reprocessing session d.
+The clinician incorporates a positive future template for each trigger (Shapiro, 2018, p.
+223)